Online deliberation: Effective support for online deliberation

 A range of studies have suggested that group size, volume of communication, interactivity between participants, message characteristics, and social media characteristics can impact online deliberation. and that democratic deliberation varies across platforms.
 For example, news forums have been shown to have the highest degree of deliberation followed by news websites, and then Facebook.
-Differences in the effectiveness of platforms as supporting deliberation has been attributed based on numerous factors such as moderation, the availability of information, and focusing on a well defined topic.
+Differences in the effectiveness of platforms as supporting deliberation have been attributed based on numerous factors such as moderation, the availability of information, and focusing on a well defined topic.

 A limited number of studies have explored the extent to which online deliberation can produce similar results to traditional, face-to-face deliberation.
 A 2004 deliberative poll comparing face-to-face and online deliberation on U.S. foreign policy found similar results.
 A similar study in 2012 in France found that, compared to the offline process, online deliberation was more likely to increase women’s participation and to promote the justification of arguments by participants.

 Research on online deliberation suggests that there are five key design considerations that will affect the quality of dialogue: asynchronous communication vs synchronous communication, post hoc moderation vs pre-moderation, empowering spaces vs un-empowering spaces, asking discrete questions vs broad questions, and the quality of information.
 Other scholars have suggested that successful online deliberation follows four central rules: discussions must be inclusive, rational-critical, reciprocal and respectful.

-In general, online deliberation require participants to be able to work together comfortably in order to make the best possible deliberations which can often require rules and regulations that help members feel comfortable with one another.
+In general, online deliberation requires participants to be able to work together comfortably in order to make the best possible deliberations which can often require rules and regulations that help members feel comfortable with one another.

 Challenges

 Researchers have questioned the utility of online deliberation as an extension of the public sphere, arguing the idea that online deliberation is no less beneficial than face-to-face interaction.
 Computer-mediated discourse is deemed impersonal, and is found to encourage online incivility.
-Furthermore, users who participate in online discussions about politics are found to make comments only in groups that agree with their own views, indicating the possibility that online deliberation mainly promotes motivated reasoning and reinforces preexisting attitudes.
+Furthermore, some users who participate in online discussions about politics make comments only in groups that agree with their own views, indicating the possibility that online deliberation mainly promotes motivated reasoning and reinforces preexisting attitudes.